Namismt/Namismt/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: create new projects and find a new job.

 <h2>Languages and tools (Staus e Linguagens):</h2>